LogoLogo

 Description: If this is set to false or not set, the CA certificate will sign OCSP Responses.
 It is the simpler approach.

-If it is set to true, SCEPman will dynamically issue an to sign OCSP Responses.
+If it is set to true, SCEPman will dynamically issue an Authorized Responder certificate to sign OCSP Responses.
 This Authorized Responder has a short validity and a new certificate will be issued automatically whenever needed.
 The certificate along with its private key will be held in memory only, so there is no need for SCEPman administrators to manage the Authorized Responders certificate.
-This reduces the dependency on Key Vault, improving response times and availability, and is one method to avoid the that might otherwise affect larger SCEPman installation (> ~50k users).
+This reduces the dependency on Key Vault, improving response times and availability, and is one method to avoid the Key Vault throttling limit that might otherwise affect larger SCEPman installation (> ~50k users).

 AppConfig:OCSP:AuthorizedResponderValidityHours